GenomicsAotearoa/data-management-resources/docs/modules/module08.md

 !!! info "Validating data transfer"

     Whenever you transfer data, you will want to validate it, to ensure that the transfer completed with no errors and the files are intact.
 [Checksums](https://www.archives.govt.nz/manage-information/how-to-manage-your-information/digital/checksums/the-importance-of-checksums) are a key validation tool.
-A checksum for a given file will always be the same no matter where the file is.
+A checksum for a given file will always be the same no matter whether the file is moved or copied.

     !!! terminal "script"

-        To generate a checksum for a the raw file in your local directory:
+        To generate a checksum for a raw compressed FASTQ file in your local directory:

         ```bash
           md5sum raw-data.fastq.gz > raw-data.md5